Volunteer Job Descriptions

 - DOLPHIN RESET: Reset the dolphin timer at the beginning of each race.
 While the reset process it not difficult, it demands that the volunteer give his or her full attention and focus.
 You must stay by the dolphin timer at the Meet Manager table (at the starting blocks).

 - FLOATER: This person does whatever is needed at a meet by the parent reps.

 - HEATING: Gather kids from tents for specific events.

 - HEATING DECK: Checks and confirms each swimmer is in his/her asssigned lane (1 through 6) and proper heat prior to each heat of an event (Boys 25 Free, Girls 25 Free, etc.).
 May need to quickly notify coaches or main heating personnel that a swimmer is absent.
 Previous experience desired.

-- HOSPITALITY: Volunteers serve drinks to various people running the meets as well as cleaning the bathrooms.
+- HOSPITALITY: Volunteers serve drinks and snacks to various people running the meets as well as tidying up the bathrooms and restocking paper products.
 Volunteers should periodically check all tent areas for trash during their shift and encourage swimmers to clean up.
 Empty and change all garbage cans as needed.